Getting unreasonably angry at email marketing software is one of the things that unites us as marketers.

 We love these platforms in theory—how else would we be able to communicate with our prospects and customers on a large scale?
 Unfortunately, every leading email marketing platform seems to suffer from the same set of problems, from inadequate reporting to user-unfriendly UI.

 Nutshell’s growth team has personally tried everything from HubSpot to Mailchimp to Constant Contact, and despite our best efforts, these tools never work exactly how we want them to.
-(In fact, we’ve gotten so tired of the little frustrations that we’re building an email marketing tool of our own.
-Stay tuned, folks.)
+(In fact, we got so tired of the little frustrations that we built an email marketing tool of our own.)

 Let’s say you add a new customer to your marketing list, and even though they’re interested in receiving product updates, they’re not a fan of your blog newsletter.
 (Hey, it happens.)
 So, they hit “unsubscribe” one day—and never get any of your marketing announcements ever again.
 Whoops!

 Marketing communications generally come in three flavors: Ongoing communications such as newsletters, email drips that contain a specific number of messages, and one-off announcements that aren’t part of any series.
-Unsubscribing from one type of marketing communication shouldn’t unsubscribe the contact from the others, but that’s generally how it works, and it drives marketing teams up the wall.
+Unsubscribing from one type of marketing communication shouldn’t unsubscribe the contact from the others unless the user specifies that’s what they want.
+That’s generally how it works, though, and it drives marketing teams up the wall.

 Different marketing communication types have different metrics of success.
 At Nutshell, we expect our in-trial drip sequence to have much higher open and click rates than our newsletter, because the in-trial drip is time-sensitive and directly relevant to the challenge that recipients are trying to solve—exploring and setting up a new CRM.
 By comparison, a newsletter is something you may or may not open, depending on how much time you’re willing to kill at your desk at the moment it hits your inbox.